enroute-mobi/ara/README.md

 ## Support

-Contact [af83 Edwig team](mailto:edwig-dev@af83.com) to know how to contribute to the Edwig project
+Contact [enRoute Ara team](mailto:contact@enroute.mobi) to know how to contribute to the Ara project